ANALYSIS-Why Biden pushes an assault weapons ban despite the political odds

 Republican opposition has not changed.

-Senator John Cornyn, a senior Republican member of the Senate Judiciary Committee who has been prominent during past gun control debates, said the California shootings had not altered the situation on Capitol Hill.
 "There's not going to be any further legislative action there.
-We pretty much exhausted the possibilities a few months ago," he told Reuters.
+We pretty much exhausted the possibilities a few months ago," Senator John Cornyn told Reuters.

 The White House says Biden will not give up.